-Risk Detail (cause) Implications (consequence) Gross Likelihood Gross Impact Controls Net Likelihood Net Impact Direction of Travel Risk Owner and Actions Fail to adopt and agree a Local Plan Local Plan adoption process delayed Significant opposition to the plan that may impede its progression The Council has submitted the Local Plan for Inspection and therefore taken a significant step in reducing the risks associated with the Local Plan.
+Risk Detail (cause) Impl Gross Likelihood Controls Net Likelihood Net Impact Risk Owner and Actions Local Plan adoption process delayed Significant opposition to the plan that may impede its progression NEW - The Council has submitted the Local Plan for Inspection and therefore taken a significant step in reducing the risks associated with the Local Plan.
 However the plan has a public enquiry process to proceed through and the impacts of a failure in the public enquiry phase remain as previous therefore the overall risk score remains unchanged.
-Significant negative impact on the council's strategic economic goals Council continues to have no adopted development plan/framework Legal and probity issues Reputational damage Increased resources required to deal with likely significant increase in planning appeals Development processes and decision making is slowed down Widespread public concern and opposition Inability to maximise planning gain from investment Adverse impact on investment in the city Unplanned planning does not meet the authority's Probable Major (20) Continued close liaison with neighbouring authorities.
-Continued close liaison with MHCLG, Planning Advisory Services and Planning Inspectorate and the appointed planning inspectors Possible Major (19) No change Ongoing action - Monitoring of controls (Mike Slater, 31/03/2019)
+On the ecor Council has Rep Rep Increase to design to design to design the plan for Increase to design the public enquiry process to proceed through and the impacts of a failure in the public enquiry phase remain as previous therefore the overall risk score remains unchanged. gnificant negative impact the council's strategic onomic goals ouncil continues to have no opted development an/framework gal and probity issues eputational damage creased resources required deal with likely significant crease in planning appeals evelopment processes and cision making is slowed Probable Major Continued close liaison with neighbouring authorities.
+Continued close liaison with MHCLG, Planning Advisory Services and Planning Inspectorate and the appointed planning inspectors Possible - Improving but no Ongoing action - Monitoring of controls (Mike Slater, 31/03/2019)

-Risk Detail (cause) Gross Likelihood Net Likelihood Net Impact Risk Owner and Actions aspirations of the city Ongoing costs of the preparation of the Local Plan Potential loss of funding if Plan is not approved
+Risk Detail (cause) ' ' ' Gross Likelihood Controls Net Likelihood Net Impact Risk Owner and Actions aspirations of the city Ongoing costs of the preparation of the Local Plan Potential loss of funding if Plan is not approved